The magnitude and direction of collider bias for binary variables: Introduction

-We focus our attention on settings where the putative exposure and outcome are marginally independent, i.e. settings under the null hypothesis of no exposure-outcome relationship.
+We focus our attention on settings where the putative exposure and outcome are marginally independent, i.e., settings under the null hypothesis of no exposure-outcome relationship.
 We consider situations where the exposure and outcome either influence the collider or are influenced by causes of the collider.
-We derive precise formulae for bias of the exposure-outcome effect measured on the covariance, risk difference, and in some cases odds ratio scale, due to conditioning on specific levels of the collider (or a variable it influences); and bias in risk difference estimated by linear regression due to adjustment for the collider (or the variable it influences).
+We derive precise formulas for bias of the exposure-outcome effect measured on the covariance, risk difference, and in some cases odds ratio scale, due to conditioning on specific levels of the collider (or a variable it influences); and bias in risk difference estimated by linear regression due to adjustment for the collider (or the variable it influences).
 We discuss conditions under which collider bias is negative, positive, or zero, and point out how collider bias in each structure relates to collider bias in the simpler structure(s) embedded in it.
-To the best of our knowledge, the analytic results we present here (except one simple result that we include for completeness) are novel results quantifying collider bias in this class of binary variable structures without any simplifying assumptions about the effects of the two causes on the collider.
-In settings with pre-treatment colliders, our results provide easy tools that could help adjudicate the debate described above: if researchers have data on or prior beliefs about the marginal associations among the variables, they can bound or determine the direction of bias due to controlling for a potential collider, which can be weighed against the comparable risks of failing to control for a potential confounder.
-In settings with post-treatment colliders, our paper is in dialogue with the papers mentioned above; it provides additional insight into the settings considered by \cite{jiang2016directions}, and relaxes the assumptions of \cite{Greenland2003}.
+To the best of our knowledge, the analytic results we present here (except one result in section \ref{subsec:Vx} that we include for completeness) are novel results quantifying collider bias in this class of binary variable structures without any simplifying assumptions about the effects of the two causes on the collider.
+In settings with pre-treatment colliders, our results help adjudicate the debate described above: using the associations among the variables, we determine the direction and magnitude of bias due to controlling for a potential collider, which can be weighed against the comparable risks of failing to control for a potential confounder.
+In settings with post-treatment colliders, our paper is in dialogue with the papers mentioned above.
+It provides additional insight into the settings considered by \cite{jiang2016directions}, and relaxes the assumptions of \cite{Greenland2003}.